CemMusluoglu/DTROcodes/README.md

 **Can be replaced by other algorithms pruning the graph to a tree.**

-[1] C. A. Musluoglu and A. Bertrand, “Distributed trace ratio optimization in fully-connected sensor networks,” inProc.
-European Signal Process-ing Conference (EUSIPCO), 2020, pp. 1–5.
+[1] C. A. Musluoglu and A. Bertrand, “Distributed adaptive trace ratio optimization in wireless sensor networks”.